MaksimAniskov/aws-azure-hybrid/README.md

 ![Flow of DNS queries when resolving from Azure](README.images/architecture%20DNS%20Azure-AWS.png "Flow of DNS queries when resolving from Azure")

-To get much more details on the topic, watching awesome [Deep dive on DNS in the hybrid cloud (NET410)](https://youtu.be/_Z5jAs2gvPA) AWS re:Invent 2019 session performed by [Gavin McCullagh](https://www.linkedin.com/in/gavin-mccullagh-1124492/).
+To get much more details on the topic, watch awesome [Deep dive on DNS in the hybrid cloud (NET410)](https://youtu.be/_Z5jAs2gvPA) AWS re:Invent 2019 session performed by [Gavin McCullagh](https://www.linkedin.com/in/gavin-mccullagh-1124492/).